-Many properties used for domestic purposes may have been empty for longer than normal due to the coronavirus restrictions.
+Many properties used for domestic purposes may also need to close for a period of time.
 This may include second/holiday homes, and rental properties.
-Many businesses that routinely lease accommodation to others should already have a water safety plan, including an understanding of what to do when the property has been empty for some time.
+Many businesses that routinely lease accommodation to others should already have a water safety plan, including an understanding of what to do when the property has been empty for some time